bufbuild/buf/README.md

 - **Generated libraries produced by a managed compiler**: Language-specific stub generation using Buf’s high-performance, drop-in protoc replacement.

 Over time, our goal is to make the BSR the only tool you need to manage your Protobuf workflow from end to end.
-To that end, there's a lot we are planning with the Buf Schema Registry.
-For a quick overview, see our [roadmap].
+For a quick overview of our many plans for the BSR, see the [roadmap].

 ## Where to go from here